mikeizbicki/ucr-cs100/assignments/lab/lab3-gdb/README.md

 ## deliverables

 When finished, show the TA the written answers to exercise 1 and the working `ls` program from exercise 3.
+Your score on this lab will be 2 points for exercise 1, plus 1 point for each bug you fix in exercise 3.
+There are 10 bugs, so it is possible to get a 12/10 on this lab.